-In September 2011, an argument ensued before an impromptu performance review of Miller following a charter review commission.
+In September 2011, before an impromptu performance review of Miller following a charter review commission.

-In April, the council voted to investigate the allotment by a 3-2 vote.
+In April, the council the allotment by a 3-2 vote.
 Councilors Glenna Hagopian, Alisa Trainor Fleet and David Crook Sr voted to investigate, with councilors Christopher Wilkens and Susan Cicilline-Buonanno voting against.